-Cystic fibrosis (CF) is an inherited disease, caused by a genetic mutation, that worsens over time.
-The disease causes the glands that secrete mucus and sweat to function improperly, leading mucus to build up like thick glue in the lungs, pancreas, liver, and other organs.
-There’s no cure for CF, which causes serious health problems, including chronic infections, lung damage, and respiratory failure.
+Cystic fibrosis (CF) is an inherited disease that worsens over time.
+Caused by a genetic mutation, the disease causes the glands that secrete mucus and sweat to function improperly, leading mucus to build up like thick glue in the lungs, pancreas, liver, and other organs.
+There’s no cure for CF, which causes serious health problems including chronic infections, lung damage, and respiratory failure.

-To learn about how lung transplantation can benefit someone with cystic fibrosis, talk to your doctor and contact the Lung Transplant Program at UPMC at 412-648-6202.
-You can also review what qualifies someone for the procedure and how to be referred.
+To learn about how lung transplantation can benefit someone with cystic fibrosis, talk to your doctor and contact the Lung Transplant Program at UPMC.

 What Causes Cystic Fibrosis?

 Mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene can cause CT.
 If you have CF, you inherited a defective CFTR gene from each parent.
 Both parents must have the genetic mutation for their child to get the disease.
 People with only one faulty one normal CFTR gene are considered carriers because they don’t have the disease but can pass the gene on to their children.

 Never Miss a Beat!

 Signs and symptoms of cystic fibrosis vary from person to person, but may include: